What is an HOA and How Do They Work?

 How Much are HOA Fees?

-The HOA fees or dues will need to be paid either monthly or annually.
-The exact amounts will vary greatly depending on the development, but typical costs can be expected to be between $200 and $500 each month.
-The larger the home you are looking to move to, the greater the fees will likely be.
-In some luxury communities, HOA fees could be into the thousands per month.
+The HOA fees or dues must be paid monthly or annually.
+The exact amounts will vary greatly depending on the development, but typical costs can be expected to be between $300 and $600 monthly.
+The larger the home you want to move to, the greater the fees will likely be.
+In some luxury communities, monthly HOA fees could be in the thousands.

 The money the association gets through these fees will be distributed and used as set out in the covenants, conditions, and restrictions documentation.
 This should set out the allocation of funds to maintain the various amenities and communal areas.